truthixify/haven/SPEC.md

 ## **16.5 Governance**

 Voting weight derived from Haven Score.
 Votes are CKB transactions referencing the score cell.
 The governance script reads the score and applies the correct weight.
-One identity commitment maps to one score -- splitting identities provides no advantage.
+One identity commitment maps to one score, so splitting identities provides no advantage.

 # **17. Tokenomics**